Anjali-DA/Introduction-of-Machine-Learning/README.md

 from sklearn.tree import DecisionTreeRegressor import lightgbm as lgb
 ```
-- Dropping 'Id' from train & test data as it is not necessary for further analysis & prediction.
+- Dropping 'Id' from train & test data because it is not necessary for further analysis & prediction.
-- Creating int data type columns into train_df & test_df.
+- Creating/selecting **int** data type columns into train_df & test_df.

+## 🖥️Finding correlation & outliers
+**💡2.** Relation with Overall house quality and Sales price

+**Output:**
+- In this correlation, Overall quality of the house increases with increase in price
+- There are no outliers as both of them increases proportionally.